patrickfav/id-mask/README.md

 ### A Full Example

-Here is a fully wired example using the generic byte array IdMask:
+Here is a fully wired example using the generic byte array IDMask:

 ```java
 IdMask<byte[]> idMask = IdMaskFactory.createFor128bitNumbers(